Pennsylvania Roads - I-476

 Pennsylvania Turnpike Northeast Extension

-Unreplaced button copy on the I-476 (Blue Route) SB ramp to I-76 WB, courtesy Scott Colbert.
+Unreplaced button copy on the I-476 (Blue Route) SB Exit 16 ramp to I-76 WB, courtesy Scott Colbert.
 PA 23 probably should have the I-76 exit number on its exit BGS, a standard practice in most states.

 Okay, I'm serious.
 I-476 doesn't actually exit itself, but rather, these signs date from when this was still PA 9, so it would in fact be an exit to leave the Turnpike and join a new route.
 Now that there's one number, it's a little less intuitive.
 As for the distance discrepancy, consider that the exit ramps for I-276 actually leave the mainline before the final tollbooth turns the Northeast Extension into the Blue Route.
 Much thanks to Raymond Martin for helping me figure this out.